 6. In 1966, Lynne responded to a newspaper article about a band looking for a guitarist and joined "The Nightriders".
 The band later changed its name to "The Idle Race" and recorded two studio albums: "The Birthday Party" from 1968 and "Idle Race" from 1969.
 Although the albums received good reviews, the band was not a success.

-7. In 1968, Lynne met members of "The Beatles" while recording "The White Album".
+7. In 1968, Lynne met "The Beatles" members while recording "The White Album".
 It was a groundbreaking event for him that would impact his musical career.

 8. In 1970 Lynne accepted the invitation of singer and guitarist Roy Wood to join a more successful band called "The Move".
 Lynne also met drummer Bev Bevan there.